-I admit it, I'm a geek.
 I like Free Software, consider the [Hacker] Jargon File as a world cultural heritage, the asr-manpages, Bruce Schneier Facts and xkcd make me smirk and I write this page in an editor that is older than me.

 I like smart algorithms like the ones described on Bit Twiddling Hacks or on the site of the excellent book Hacker's Delight.

 A very good English-German online dictionary is LEO.
 Another good dictionary/translator is Google translate.